Background pattern

 What to avoid while using Wartec cream

-• It is recommendedto avoid sexual intercourseduring treatment with Wartec cream.
+• It is recommended to avoid sexual intercourseduring treatment with Wartec cream.
 You should wait until the warts have disappeared and your skin has healed.

-Use of Wartec cream with other medications
+Using Wartec cream with other medicines

 Children